UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Final Four

-Saturday's contest between the UConn Huskies (29-8) and Miami Hurricanes (29-7) matching up at NRG Stadium has a projected final score of 77-71 (according to our computer prediction) in favor of UConn, who is listed as the favorite by our model.
-The game will start at 8:49 PM ET on April 1.
+Saturday's game features the UConn Huskies (29-8) and the Miami Hurricanes (29-7) squaring off at NRG Stadium (on April 1) at 8:49 PM ET.
+This matchup, according to our computer prediction, will result in a 77-71 victory for UConn.

-According to our computer prediction, UConn projects to cover the 5.5-point spread in its matchup versus Miami (FL).
-The over/under is currently listed at 149.5, and the two teams are projected to go under that total.
+Based on our computer prediction, UConn projects to cover the 5.5-point spread in its matchup against Miami (FL).
+The over/under is currently listed at 149.5, and the two sides are projected to go under that total.

 UConn vs. Miami (FL) Game Info & Odds